mixxxdj/manual/source/chapters/user_interface.rst

                selected :ref:`Cue mode <interface-cue-modes>`.

 **Reverse button**
+  Press and hold this button to temporarily play the track backwards during regular playback.
-  This button reverses the track playback during regular playback.
-You can hold down this button to reverse a track until the desired position and then release.
-Playback will then continue where the track would have been if the track had not been temporarily reversed.
+  Right-click and hold for 'Censor' mode.
+This reverses the track while the playback continues muted in the background.
+On release playback is resumed where the track would have been if it had not been reversed.

 Setting Cue points
 ^^^^^^^^^^^^^^^^^^